-Financial abuse can happen to anyone, regardless of their age, gender, ethnicity, class, religion or disability.
-Often, it’s carried out by a partner, but it can also be a family member, friend or carer.
-They might:
+Financial abuse can happen to anyone, no matter their age, gender, ethnicity, class, religion or disability.
+It’s usually carried out by a partner, family member, friend or carer who might:

 - stop you from working or getting to your job